-How Greenpoint Got its Name
+How It Got Its Name

-Purchased in 1638 by the Dutch from the Indians, Greenpoint, along with Williamsburg, was part of the mid-seventeenth-century town known as Bos-ijck (Bushwick), meaning "the wooden district."
+Purchased in 1638 by the Dutch from the Indians, Greenpoint, along with Williamsburg, was part of the mid-17th-century town known as Bos-ijck (Bushwick), meaning "the wooden district."
 Brooklyn’s northernmost point was once covered in trees, hence "Green Point," now Greenpoint.

 Settled by Northern Europeans, Greenpoint developed in the early and mid-1800s.
-It eventually became a center for the "five black arts:” glass and pottery making, printing, refining, and the manufacture of cast iron.
+It eventually became a center for the "five black arts": glass and pottery making, printing, refining, and the manufacture of cast iron.

-In the 1990's, young newcomers began to rent homes and open small restaurants in Greenpoint, as an extension of the gentrification of Williamsburg.
+In the 1990s, young newcomers began to rent homes and open small restaurants in Greenpoint, as an extension of the gentrification of Williamsburg.

-Interesting Historical Tidbits about Greenpoint, Brooklyn
+Interesting Historical Tidbits

+It’s said that Brooklyn’s distinctive twangy accent comes from "Greenpernt."
 In another claim to fame, feisty actress Mae West was born here in 1893.

 The streets in Greenpoint that run roughly perpendicular to the East River are named alphabetically.
 Some have obvious industrial references to the manufacturing that once took place here.
-The street names include Ash, Box, Clay, Dupont, Eagle, Freeman, Green, Huron, India, Java, Kent, Greenpoint (formerly Lincoln), Milton, Noble, and Oak Streets.
+The street names include Ash, Box, Clay, Dupont, Eagle, Freeman, Green, Huron, India, Java, Kent, Greenpoint (formerly Lincoln), Milton, Noble, and Oak.